-- All medication (with the exception of any requiring refrigeration) will be kept in the School Reception Office Children prescribed with an Epi-pen will need to have TWO pens in school - one to be kept with them / in the classroom and the other as a 'back up' to be kept in the School Reception Office. - Epi-pens should be kept in a clearly labelled box in the classroom; this must travel with the children at all times including PE lessons and off-site visits. - Parents are responsible for ensuring that Epi-pens they supply to school are 'in date'. - Medication requiring refrigeration will be stored in the fridge in the staff room inside a plastic closed container clearly labelled MEDICATION.
-It will not be accessible to pupils. - Emergency medication will be stored out of the reach of children, in the same room as the child and easily accessible to staff.
-All members of staff working in the school will be made aware of the location of the emergency medication. - A regular check of all medicines in school (Reception Office and classrooms) will be made every half term and will be completed by First Aiders.
-Parents and carers will be asked to collect any medication which is no longer needed or out of date.
+- All medication (with the exception of any requiring refrigeration) will be kept in the School Reception Office. - Epi-pens should be kept in a clearly labelled box in the classroom; this must travel with the pupil at all times including PE lessons and off-site visits. - Parents are responsible for ensuring that Epi-pens they supply to school are 'in date'. - Medication requiring refrigeration will be stored in the fridge in the staff room inside a plastic closed container clearly labelled MEDICATION.
+It will not be accessible to children and medicine should always be placed in the storage space within the fridge door.

+- Emergency medication will be stored out of the reach of children, in the same room as the child wherever possible and easily accessible to staff.
+All members of staff working in the school will need to be made aware of the location of the emergency medication. - A regular check of all medicines in school (Reception Office and classrooms) will be made every half term and will be completed by First Aiders.
+Parents and carers will be asked to collect any medication which is no longer needed, is out of date or not clearly labelled. - Any medication which is not collected by parents and carers and is no longer required will be disposed of safely at a community pharmacy.
+No medication should be disposed of into the sewage system or refuse. - Any problems or issues arising shall be initially referenced to DfE: Supporting Pupils at School with Medical Conditions Dec 2015